andreyground2000/Demo-1/README.md

 # Demo-1
-Demo task for SoftServe IT academy
+Demo tasks for SoftServe IT academy.